jssuthahar/Article/AZURE/Entra ID/Microsoft Entra ID.md

 ```

-For example, if your tenant name is **jsdevbrains**, your default domain will be:
+For example, if your tenant name is **msdevbuild**, your default domain will be:
 ```

-jsdevbrains.onmicrosoft.com
+msdevbuild.onmicrosoft.com

 ```